zhongzhixu/SCCS/README.md

 ## Introduction

-This repository provide codes for performing Self-Controlled Case Series (SCCS) analyses in an observational database to investigate the association of antidepressants with the risk of dementia.
+This repository provides R codes for performing Self-Controlled Case Series (SCCS) analyses in an observational database to investigate the association of antidepressants with the risk of dementia.

+### The general design of the SCCS analysis
 ![figure](https://github.com/zhongzhixu/SCCS/blob/master/design.png)

 ## Data